Department of Health

 Notification requirement for Murray Valley encephalitis

-MVE virus infection is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services to the Department of Health immediately by calling 1300 651 160 (24 hours).
+MVE is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately to the Department of Health upon initial diagnosis (suspected or confirmed) by calling 1300 651 160 (24 hours).
 Pathology services must follow up with written notification within 5 days.

 This is a Victorian statutory requirement.